Skip to Content

 Checking for Signs of Illness in Other Pets

-After a sudden snake death, keep a close watch on your other pets for warning signs.
+After experiencing a sudden snake death, watch your remaining pets closely for subtle health changes.

 Seeking Veterinary Care and Advice